Red X iconGreen tick iconYellow tick icon

 Introduction to QGIS

-The three hour course will introduce participants to QGIS, the leading free and open-source Geographic Information System (GIS) software package.
+The three-hour course will introduce participants to QGIS, the leading free and open-source Geographic Information System ( GIS ) software package.
 As an open-source alternative to ArcGIS, QGIS offers powerful spatial data management, analysis and visualisation and runs on multiple computer platforms (Windows, Mac, Linux) with constant development and expansion.

-Participants in this course will be introduced to the QGIS interface and explore some common workflows in a GIS, such as importing and displaying spatial data from a text file, analysis tools such as buffer and intersect and the use of Open Street Map (crowd-sourced data) and other data available with plug-ins for analysis and visualisation.
+Participants in this course will be introduced to the QGIS interface and explore some common workflows in a GIS , such as importing and displaying spatial data from a text file, analysis tools such as buffer and intersect and the use of Open Street Map (crowd-sourced data) and other data available with plug-ins for analysis and visualisation.

 Details

-Intended Audience: Postgraduates and staff
+Intended Audience: University postgraduates and staff

 Cost: FREE for staff and postgraduate students